Ten ways to be greener

 4. Switch to a renewable electricity supplier

 If you’re keen to end your dependence on fossil fuels and make a positive change, then why not switch your energy supply to a green tariff?
 It only takes around five minutes of your time.
-Good Energy sources all of its electricity from renewable sources such as sunshine, wind and rain, so you can be confident that your energy is coming from a good place.

 5. Invest in a wood burner

 Burning wood fuel not only makes your home a cosier place to live, it’s also a great way to be greener.
 Options range from small systems such as wood burning stoves to larger systems such as a wood fuelled boiler.
 Wood pellets, chip or logs tend to be much cheaper than oil or gas, so you’ll be saving money as well as lowering your dependence on fossil fuels.

 We’ve installed biomass boilers at a number of our places including Dyrham Park, where wood fuel is helping to conserve our collections as well as keep the buildings warm.

 Eating local and seasonal food makes sense for our environment, economy and our taste buds.
 By buying from local farmers markets and picking food that is in season, we can support British producers and cut down on long-distance travel that affects the taste and nutritional content of food.
 When a crop is in season, it’s often cheaper too because there’s so much of it.
 Everyone’s a winner!

 7. Love your home and make it fit for the future

 Once you’ve made the little changes, you might want to find out about ways to protect your home for the future.
 These might include installing things like insulation or secondary glazing.
 The best course of action largely depends on the age of your house.
 Take a look at the advice leaflet we’ve put together with the Centre for Sustainable Energy to find out about how older and modern homes behave differently.

 Ever wondered how solar panels worked; how turbines turn wind into electricity or how a marine heat pump warms a building?